 "AND" narrows the search topic because both concepts must be in each record.

-If we specify violin and repetitive stress injury and wrists, the database will give us a list of sources in which all three concepts are mentioned, as seen in the diagram.
+If we specify violin and repetitive stress injury and wrists, the database will give us a list of sources in which all three concepts are mentioned.

 "OR" broadens the search topic because all records containing one or both of the terms are included.
 If you need to broaden your topic, add synonyms or other phrases to the search strategy.